Are There Security Cameras in Classrooms? Laws, Privacy, & Policies

 In today’s climate of heightened school security and digital surveillance, one question frequently sparks debate among educators, parents, and policymakers: Are there security cameras in classrooms?
-With rising concerns about student safety, bullying, and teacher accountability, many schools across the U.S. are reconsidering how—and where—security systems should be implemented.
+With rising concerns about student safety, bullying, and teacher accountability, many schools across the U.S. are reconsidering how and where security systems should be implemented.

 Security cameras in classrooms are not a universal standard.
 Whether or not they’re used depends on local school district policies, state laws, funding availability, and the culture within the educational community.
 While some argue that cameras can deter misconduct and provide vital footage during incidents, others raise valid concerns about privacy, trust, and the psychological impact of constant monitoring.